JohnBlue-git/VideoForm_SQL_C-Sharp/README.md

 # VideoForm_SQL_C-Sharp

-A form project with video stream, image saving and image exporting functions, which is supported by WinForm, Emgu.CV and SQL.
+It is a form project with video stream, image saving and image exporting functions, which is supported by WinForm, Emgu.CV and SQL.

 ## Video Demonstration